aniketmore-pixel/csv-to-json/README.md

-# CSV to PostgreSQL Uploader
+# CSV to JSON API

 A Node.js API to parse a CSV file and upload its contents to a PostgreSQL database.
 Supports batch insertion and handles nested CSV headers and JSON fields.